-With the upcoming update (8.0) and the introduction of Physics, it will then be possible for players to find new and creative ways of killing allies that will not initially be covered by the auto system.
+With update (8.0) and the introduction of Physics, it will then be possible for players to find new and creative ways of killing allies that will not initially be covered by the auto system.

 The rules have been adjusted to cover this game adjustment.
 In short, unfairly pushing allied tanks around is against the game rules.

 Since this new issue will not be covered by the automated system, players will be required to submit reports containing replays of these rule violations to support.worldoftanks.com.
 Replays are required for verification

 Examples of Physics Abuse: pushing allied tanks off cliffs or bridges or out of cover and into enemy fire.

 Killing an allied tank or causing an allied tank to be killed by exploiting the new physics system, will result in 24 hour game bans being placed for the first offense.

 Compensation and Penalties for Team Damage.

 [Note: This section has changed since patch 8.11]